WINE (AM): History

-In the 1990s, WINE became part of an all-news network that included WNLK 1350 AM in Norwalk, Connecticut.
+In the 1990s, WINE became part of an all-news network that included WNLK (1350 AM) in Norwalk, Connecticut.
 Both became news/talk a few years later.
-After being sold to Cumulus Media, WINE spent a few years as an adult standards station, along with now-defunct sister station WPUT 1510 AM in Brewster, New York.
+After being sold to Cumulus Media, WINE spent a few years as an adult standards station, along with now-defunct sister station WPUT (1510 AM) in Brewster, New York.

 Both WINE and WPUT switched to an all sports format.
-At first it was part of the ESPN Radio Network.
+At first, it was part of ESPN Radio.
 They switched to CBS Sports Radio on January 2, 2013.
 WINE's nighttime signal is very weak at 4 watts.
 WPUT operated daytime only.

-WINE's longtime competitor is 800 AM WLAD in Danbury.
-WLAD is now a talk radio station.
+WINE's longtime competitor is WLAD in Danbury, now a talk radio station.
 In addition to WRKI, WINE has a second FM sister station, Patterson, New York's WDBY, which has a booster station in Danbury.

 On August 30, 2013, a deal was announced in which Townsquare Media would acquire 53 Cumulus stations, including WINE, for $238 million.
 The deal was part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global were both controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.

 The station lost its CBS Sports Radio affiliation in June 2021, and for several weeks, went dark, before returning with a simulcast of WRKI to retain the license.

 In January 2023, WINE went silent.
+That July, Townsquare agreed to sell the station to the International Church of the Grace of God for $150,000; WINE immediately joined its Nossa Rádio network, also heard on WBIX in Boston and WFLL in Fort Lauderdale, Florida, under a local marketing agreement.
+The sale was consummated on December 12, 2023.